United States Park Police: Aviation

 U.S. Park Police helicopter, Washington, D.C., August 24, 2013.

 The missions of the United States Park Police Aviation Unit include aviation support for law enforcement, medevac, search and rescue, high-risk prisoner transport and presidential and dignitary security.
 The Aviation Unit has provided accident-free, professional aviation services for over 40 years.
 They were the first helicopter provider of Air medical services within Washington, D.C, and continue to provide these services 24/7 to the district and neighboring jurisdictions.
 They also provide an invaluable resource for patrolling and performing rescues at the numerous federal parks and recreation areas within the National Capital Region, such as Great Falls Park and Shenandoah National Park.
 Like many park environments, injured parties in these remote and difficult to access locations require specialized rescue equipment to access and retrieve persons in distress.
 The US Park Police Aviation Unit is the primary resource for these remote rescues requiring helicopter access.

 The Aviation Unit of the United States Park Police began in April 1973 and was placed under the command of Lt.
 Richard T. Chittick.
 It started with one Bell 206B JetRanger and a staff of three pilots and three rescue technicians based at the Anacostia Naval Air Station in a shared space with the MPD Aviation Branch.
 A second helicopter, a Bell 206B-3 JetRanger, was added in 1975 and the unit relocated to Andrews AFB.
 The Aviation Unit moved to its present facility in Anacostia Park, the "Eagle's Nest," in 1976.
 In 1983, the 206B-3 was upgraded to a Bell206L-3 LongRanger.
 Their first twin-engine helicopter, a Bell 412SP, and the third helicopter to carry the designation "Eagle One," was placed in service in January 1991.
 The unit grew to its current staff, and began providing 24-hour coverage in January 1994.

 In August 1999, the unit took delivery of its second twin-engine helicopter, a Bell 412EP.
 It became the fourth helicopter in the unit's history to carry the designation "Eagle One" and the same registration number as that of an earlier aircraft whose crew affected the rescue of victims after the crash of Air Florida Flight 90.
 In May 2016, the unit received a replacement for "Eagle Two" with a used & reconditioned Bell 412EP to replace the aging aircraft delivered in 1991.

+U.S. Park Police helicopter around Washington Monument, March 20, 2026.

 The crews of U.S. Park Police Aviation resources are frequently called to assist at significant and historical disasters and emergency incidents throughout the National Capital Region.
 These incidents include the September 11 attacks on the Pentagon, the D.C. sniper attacks throughout the region, the 1982 crashing of Air Florida Flight 90, and the 2013 Washington Navy Yard shooting.
 During the June 2017 Congressional baseball shooting, the crews of U.S. Park Police Aviation responded with two helicopters and transported Congressman Steve Scalise and a U.S. Capitol Police Officer to the trauma center at MedStar Washington Hospital Center.